tytydraco/yessleep/out/I_am_a_mortician_and_I_have_just_found_out_that_my_assistant_has_been_eating_the_corpses.md

 He tensed up a bit, and for a brief moment, I saw anger flash in his dull green eyes.

-"I can't help it Brett!
+"I can't help it Ellis.
 I...
 I space out and I..."

 "No Brett!
 I'm calling the police, you need serious fucking help man."